hexlet-codebattle/battle_asserts/CONTRIBUTING.md

 ### 3. Create pull-request

-It will appear with auto-generated asserts on [codebattle](http://codebattle.hexlet.io) after merge .
+It will appear with auto-generated asserts on [codebattle](http://codebattle.hexlet.io) after merge.

+Thanks for your interest in the project and happy hacking!